ISM Manufacturing Index Rises a Bit Above Expectations

 The chart below shows the Manufacturing Composite series, which stretches back to 1948.
 I've highlighted the eleven recessions during this time frame and highlighted the index value the month before the recession starts.

-Today's reading is near the upper end of the range, with ten lower and one higher.
+Today's reading is near the upper end of the range, with nine lower and two higher.

-How revealing is today's 0.9 point change from last month?
-There are 790 monthly data points in this series.
-The average month-to-month point change is 2.0 points.
-So month-over-month change in today's headline PMI number is of minor statistical insignificance.
+How revealing is today's 1.9 point change from last month?
+There are 794 monthly data points in this series.
+The absolute average month-to-month point change is 2.0 points.
+So month-over-month change in today's headline PMI number has little statistical significance.

 Here is a closer look at the series beginning at the turn of the century.